blackfireio/documentation/recommendations/php/opcache-validate-timestamps-should-be-enabled.rst

 through PHP's realpath cache.
 This means that the check is usually really fast as it doesn't hit the (slow) file system.

-By enabling this setting, your PHP engine behaves in a more predictible way, and allows enabling the `opcache.enable_file_override`_ ini setting.
+By enabling this setting, your PHP engine behaves in a more predictable way, and allows enabling the `opcache.enable_file_override`_ ini setting.

 .. _`opcache.validate_timestamps`: https://www.php.net/manual/opcache.configuration.php#ini.opcache.validate-timestamps